nikitabobko/AeroSpace/docs/commands.md

 join-with (left|down|up|right)
 ```

-Puts the currently focused window and the nearest container in the specified direction under a common parent container.
+Puts the currently focused window and the nearest node in the specified direction under a common parent container.

 Given this layout
 ```